AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 Everybody writes REST APIs today.
 Everybody knows [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)
-is more generic, scalable and extensible than SOAP.
+is more generic, scalable and extensible than SOAP and RPC.
 Or do they?

 Like many I started writing REST APIs [the Rails way](http://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default) because Rails provides everything you need to quickly write a beautiful REST API out of the box.